xxsc0529/genai-toolbox/docs/en/resources/authSources/_index.md

 - [**Authorized Invocation**][auth-invoke] is when a tool to be validate by the auth service before the call can be invoked.
 Toolbox will rejected an calls that fail to validate or have an invalid token.
-- [**Authenticated Parameters**][auth-paramsgit ] replace the
-  value of a parameter with a field from an [OIDC][openid-claims] claim.
+- [**Authenticated Parameters**][auth-params] replace the value of a parameter with a field from an [OIDC][openid-claims] claim.
 Toolbox will automatically resolve the ID token provided by the client and replace the parameter in the tool call.

 [openid-claims]: https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims
 [auth-invoke]: ../tools/#authorized-invocations